 Your case will be heard again by at least two judges called commissioners of the Régie.

 You must make a request for a review within one month from the date of the decision.
 You will have to pay a fee.

 In your request, make sure to include all the reasons why you disagree with the initial decision because the Régie will only listen to arguments listed in your request.

 Do I need to notify the other people involved in my case about a request for correction, revocation, or review?

 Yes.
 When you make this kind of request, you must “notify” the other side with a copy of the request.
-Notifying means sending a copy of the request to the other side so that she knows about and can prepare for the hearing.
+Notifying means sending a copy of the request to the other side so that they knows about it and can prepare for the hearing.

 You can notify in various ways:

 - bailiff (the notification will then be called « service »)

 - any other way that lets you prove the other people involved got a copy